Policy Brief

 Access "Multilateral Responses to Transnational Organized Crime and Conflict: Global Policy Considerations and Future Directions" here.

+This policy brief also drew from two case studies of multilateral efforts to counter transnational organized crime in two conflict settings.
 The case study on Mali, published in September 2024, explores some of the challenges to countering transnational organized crime in Mali, focusing primarily on the United Nations Multidimensional Stabilization Mission in Mali (MINUSMA), but also considering the challenges faced by other multilateral actors and initiatives.

 Watch this space for further case studies and research in this area.